mykelalvis/FATESRD/fate-srd.com/Other/venture-city.md

 ## Influence

 You are a natural people person—whether people like it or not.
-You can’t control minds outright, but you can make them malleable.
+You can't control minds outright, but you can make them malleable.

 **Basic Influence:** You can use [[Rapport]] to attack, defended against with [[Will]].
 If you succeed against a nameless NPC, you may give them a task, which they will then attempt to fulfill.
 Against a named NPC or a PC, they may follow your order or take mental stress from the attack, their choice.
 Anyone you give a task to will try their best to accomplish it until they succeed or the scene ends, whichever comes first.
 The tasks you assign are short-term objectives, such as “Give me that gun,” or “Go away.”
 Because even the weakest-willed are driven by self-preservation, you cannot force someone to directly harm themself or put themself in an inevitably fatal position, such as jumping off a building, but you can force them to take riskier actions than they would like to.